-In this category, the contestant may read a single poem, an excerpt of a poem or may create a program containing no more than six poems.
+In this category, the contestant shall read a minimum of two selections.
+The contestant shall create a program containing no fewer than two poetry selections and no more than six.
+Students should consider using poetry that spans different time periods.
+Students may use poems from one or more poets.

 Poetry Category B may include traditional and contemporary poetry and novels-in-verse.
-Co-authored works are permissible.
-Anonymous works are prohibited.
-The poet(s) used in this category shall not be used in Category A of poetry.
+Co-authored and anonymous works are permissible.
+The poet(s) used in this category shall not be used in Category A of Poetry.